isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar.md

 * "Connect Through" is not supported yet, so you can't use the State Bar when connected using this feature.
 * When poor/no network, the State Bar and other UI elements may freeze.
 Disable the State Bar to avoid this issue.
 * State Bar is updated every 3 seconds when NO user interaction is detected.
 Eg. when you are typing in the terminal, the State Bar will not be updated until you stop typing.

+[^1]: Since WebSSH 29.6, you can use the `WebSSH_CONNECTION_USERNAME` variable to get the username of the current session.
+This is useful to display the username in the State Bar.